• FAQ

 What Is Human Resources (HR)?

 HR can go by many names, depending on the organization — from HR to people management to employee relations.
-The HR function is vital to the success of an organization because it’s responsible for the hiring and retention outcomes of a company’s most valuable resource, its people.
+The HR function is vital to the success of an organization; HR plays a central role in shaping hiring and retention strategies alongside hiring managers and organizational leadership, and overseeing a company’s most valuable resource — its people.

 There are many tasks an HR department may handle and, depending on the size of the organization, these various activities may be handled by a few people, a large team or even outsourced to a third-party organization.